 The above financial instruments were transferred from Level 1 to Level 2, as during the period, despite the sufficient volume of trade, the frequency of trade was insufficient to classify them as actively traded.
 Their fair values were subsequently determined using valuation techniques based on observable market inputs.

-There were no transfers from Level 2 to Level 1 during 2019.
-There were no transfers between the levels of the fair value hierarchy during 2018.
+There were no transfers from Level 2 to Level 1 during 2020 and 2019.